|We have 1237 articles and 89% are complete!||Please help us finish these articles (and/or the rest)||(Edit)|

 Mad caps are particularly volatile imps that congregate around a portable still.
 These hedonistic grymkin gleefully hurl volatile bottles of flammable moonshine at anyone foolish enough to wander near their raucous merriment.
 Unfortunates who quaff the liquor from their still are quickly transformed into speedy and unstable cask imps.

 - Advance Deployment - Models with advance deployment are placed after normal deployment and may be placed up to 6" further forward.

 - Officer - This model is the unit commander even if the unit has a Leader model.

 - Cask Tapper (★ Action) - Add to play d3 friendly Cask Imp solos completely within 4˝ of a model in this unit that is in formation.
 The Cask Imp cannot activate the turn it is put into play.

-- Catastrophic Explosion - When this model is destroyed, choose a point 2d6+3˝ from it and roll deviation from that point for a 4˝ AOE.
+- Catastrophic Explosion - When this model is disabled by an enemy attack, choose a point 2d6+3˝ from it and roll deviation from that point for a 4˝ AOE.
 Models in the AOE suffer an unboostable POW 12 ﬁre damage roll and continuous ﬁre

 - Mobile Artillery - When this model moves, it gains 1" additional movement for each Grunt nearby.

 - Vent Fumes - While within 3˝ of the Boss, living models gain Stumbling Drunk.
 (Stumbling Drunk - This model cannot become knocked down.
 When hit by an enemy attack at any time except while advancing, after that attack is resolved this model is pushed d3" in a direction decided by the deviation template, then you choose its facing.)

 - Unarmed - This model has no weapons.

 - Catastrophic Explosion now only triggers from an enemy attack